eman-alatawi/FaveOne-FrontEnd/README.md

 ## Planning Story
-From Day-1 start choosing the idea and decide the name, design the ERD, Wireframes and create the Apps, Repos.
+From Day-1 start choosing the idea and decide the name, design the ERD, user stories, wireframes and create the Apps, Repos.
 Continue by creating one Model/Controller in the back-end and check it with the Postman then go and design the related components in the front-end.
 For each 2 days there is a complete feature in the front-end with design and styles and the back-end functionality.

 ## Technologies Used